 This sounds counterintuitive.
 Shouldn't experience improve calibration?
 It often does improve accuracy on well-structured, frequent decisions.
 But on the high-stakes, infrequent decisions that define careers — market timing, major hires, strategic pivots — experience can actually make calibration worse by reinforcing overconfidence in a specific mental model.

 The investment partner who has made twenty successful sector bets doesn't just become more accurate — they often become more certain, even when the conditions that made those bets successful have shifted.
+The CEO who has launched three successful products may be no better at predicting the fourth, but their confidence that they understand the formula is higher than ever.

 What a calibration curve looks like